 The Giro Feature earns our Best Buy Award for mountain bike helmets by scoring highly in all of our tests while retailing for just $75.
-The Feature just edged out the least expensive helmet in our test, the Bell Stoker, which retails for $5 less at $70 and is also a great helmet.
+The Feature just edged out the other sub-$100 helmet in our test, the Bell Stoker, which also retails for $75 and is also a great helmet.
 The thing that sets these two affordable helmets apart is the adjustability of the visor.
 The Feature's visor pivots on two adjustable screws and can be locked in place by a large thumb screw underneath the visor while the Stoker's visor loosely pivots on horizontal snaps which do not hold it firmly in place.

 We didn't expect too much from the Feature due to the low retail price, but our opinion quickly changed as we found this secure fitting helmet to be packed with features, including one of the best visors in our test as well as one of the most secure and comfortable retention systems.
 Giro kept both the weight and price down on the Feature by using very lightweight webbing for the harness and skipping fore/aft adjustment hardware on the yoke, as well as skimping on shell material along the bottom edge of the helmet.